-Darrin M. McMahon is a historian, author, and public speaker, who lives in Tallahassee, Florida, and is the Ben Weider Professor of History at Florida State University.
+Darrin M. McMahon is a historian, author, and public speaker, who lives in Somerville, Massachusetts and is the Mary Brinsmead Wheelock Professor of History at Dartmouth College.
+Formerly McMahon was the Ben Weider Professor of History and Distinguished Research Professor at Florida State University.

 Born in Carmel, California, and educated at the University of California, Berkeley and Yale, where he received his PhD in 1998, McMahon is the author of Enemies of the Enlightenment: The French Counter-Enlightenment and the Making of Modernity (Oxford University Press, 2001) and Happiness: A History (Atlantic Monthly Press, 2006), which has been translated into twelve languages and was awarded Best Books of the Year honors for 2006 by the New York Times, The Washington Post, the Library Journal, and Slate Magazine.